BeanedTaco/beanedtaco/README.md

 ## Hello!
 Bonjour! こんにちは! 안녕하세요!

 I'm Danny, a full-stack developer, web designer, and coordinator in many communities.
 I have skills in JavaScript (Node, Deno, Electron, and client-side) and Python.
-I'm also slowly learning Java and TypeScript too!
+I'm also slowly learning Java, TypeScript, C#, Rust, and Go too!

 I am a Head/Lead Developer at [Lights On Studios](https://lightson.xyz).
 We create cool Discord bots and programmes at Lights On, and we maintain Ice Cream (our flagship Discord bot).